mcjosh-sys/nestjs-angular-resume-builder/README.md

 2. Create a branch for your change
 3. Run lint/tests locally
 4. Open a pull request with a clear description

-## License

-This project repository does not include an open-source license file.
-Add or update `LICENSE` if you intend to change distribution terms.

----

-If you'd like, I can also:

-- Add a root-level `package.json` or a small dev script to run both server and web concurrently (e.g., with `concurrently`).
-- Add a short Docker Compose for local development (Postgres + server + web).

-Tell me which you'd prefer and I'll add it.